 Also goodie bags for guests to take home can be a great way to deal with any leftovers, assuming they want them of course.
 I use uncoated paper plates and paper lunch bags for this, which are available in most supermarkets in Ireland.
 If you’re looking for something more impressive most of the companies that do compostable tableware also do compostable cardboard takeaway containers.

 Beer – It is now possible to get growlers (beer containers) filled by tap in Ireland and I’ve listed the places I know of on my Map of Eco Businesses in Ireland.
 If that’s not an option for you then aim to buy beer in cans, they are lighter to transport and easier to recycle than glass bottles meaning lower carbon emissions.
 Alternatively you could contact a local brewery and organise a returnable keg a beer for the party.

 If you opt for cans try to buy loose in order to avoid the plastic wrapping or plastic rings that accompany packs.
 We’ve sourced loose cans in Lidl, which my husband thinks is the best flavour for the price.

 If you buy 500ml cans or bottles instead of 330ml ones you will invariably create less packaging overall, but only do so if you don’t think this is going to lead to excess consumption which is wasteful in itself.

 If you’d prefer to treat your body as a temple, Munster Brewery have an organic beer on the market called the 12 Towers.
-It’s also good to support locally and independently made beer where you can.
-I had the pleasure of tasting beer by South Dublin craft brewers Priory Brewing at an event recently and I can assure you it was delicious.
+You can also treat yourself to beer made from Irish grown hops from the Wicklow Wolf brewing company.

 Cider – I’m so excited to learn of a family owned business in Cork making award-winning apple and pear cider.
 Killahora Orchards has existed on the same site for 200 years and along with cider make apple port and apple ice wine.